Interface and Basics

 When you first open Animation Assist, Onion skin frames are switched on by default.

 Draw and paint on your canvas as normal.
 Your changes will affect the currently selected frame in your Timeline.

-The Timeline represents every frame of your animation as a thumbnail.
+The Timeline represents every layer or grouped layer as frames of your animation using thumbnails.

 You can navigate through the Timeline in a few ways: